 About this site

 From 2010-15 I worked as a voluntary editor for the Journal for Weavers, Spinners and Dyers, with the responsibility for articles on dyeing.
 The Journal is a unique publication produced by a committed team of like-minded people drawn from several UK Guilds.
-I continue to contribute articles and advice.

 I now maintain this one website though WordPress.
 My old domain name has been adopted by someone else and should not be confused with mine.
 I mainly write about dyes, and my historical and practical research.